prithpal11/Introduction-to-Probability-and-Data-with-R/README.md

-# Statistics with R Specialization: Data Analysis Project # 1
+# Data Analysis Project # 1

-Part of the online course "Introduction to Probability and Data with R", Duke University
+Project for online course on 'Introduction to Probability and Data with R', Duke University.

+This was course 1 of 5 courses under the 'Statistics with R Specialization'

 # Project Information: